 Shots:

-CU: A coverslip being sealed with silicone grease onto the bottom of the chamber within the plexiglass slide.
+CU: A coverslip being sealed with silicone grease to make a bottom for the chamber within the plexiglass slide.

 To make the chamber bottom “sticky” for protoplasts, coat it with positive-charge-bearing protamine sulphate or poly-L-Lysine: use a pipette tip to spread this ‘glue’ over the coverslip.
 Wait for 1-2 minutes, rinse 3-4 times with the isotonic solution, and shake away the remaining solution.